-The Certificate in Media Management attracts students with diverse educational backgrounds or work experience in communication media or a related field, but the only prerequisite is a bachelor's degree from an accredited college or university.
+The Certificate in Media Management attracts students with diverse educational backgrounds or with work experience in communication media or a related field.
+Applicants must hold a bachelor's degree from an accredited college or university.

 Federal Student Aid If you are a U.S. citizen or eligible non-citizen, we encourage you to complete the Free Application for Federal Student Aid (FAFSA), which can be found at

 www.fafsa.gov.
 The FAFSA is available each year on October 1.
 The New School’s federal school code is 002780.
 You do not need to wait for an admission decision to apply for federal aid.